 I’m always enamored by girls in stories that seem innocent and invisible but use that to their advantage to carve their own path — which is exactly what Faith Sunderly does in The Lie Tree by Frances Hardinge.
 It’s impossible to put down this historical mystery, set just after the advent of Darwin’s On The Origin of Species, where young Faith takes the matter of her father’s murder into her own hands.

 Historical fiction has always been that tiny love of mine, the flame of a candle burning in the back of my mind while I busied myself with fantasy.
 It’s always forgotten while I adventure with dragons and goblins, but I’m reminded how brightly that candle burns when I read something like The Lie Tree.

-When I opened Lie Tree up, I couldn’t close it until I was almost halfway through, and the only reason I did was because it was 3 in the morning and I had work in a few hours.
+When I opened Lie Tree up, I couldn’t close it until I was almost halfway through, and the only reason I did was that it was 3:00 in the morning and I had work in a few hours.
 Faith is an incredibly strong female character–and not in the ways most people expect when they hear those three words.
-She’s immensely flawed, selfish and brash, but she’s kind and brave and willfull too.
+She’s immensely flawed, selfish and brash, but she’s kind and brave and willful too.
 She seeks the truth when everyone else is blind to it, and she puts herself in danger to get to the bottom of it.